Big city living isn’t for everyone–but at the same time, urban areas certainly have their perks.

 Of course, not all suburbs of Durham are created equally, which is precisely why we set out to find the best ones.
 So without further ado…

-If you happen to be a resident of Cary, you’re probably not too surprised to find it on the top our list.
+If you happen to be a resident of Apex, you’re probably not too surprised to find it on the top our list.

 We’ll tell you what makes each of these 10 Durham ‘burbs better than the rest–but first, a bit about our methodology.

 Or feel free to check out some more reading about North Carolina:

 Editor’s Note: If you see a slight difference between the best in state rankings and this suburb ranking, it’s because of the methodology.
 We needed a way to include more places, so we eliminated crime and commute times as criteria for this analysis.

 How We Determined The Best Suburbs Around Durham for 2019

 Figuring out the best ‘burbs around Durham was pretty simple; we just needed to list several things that people like, and then find out which cities have the most of those things.

 We threw a lot of criteria at this one in order to get the best, most complete results possible: